Forneck/gan.tbamud/README.md

 - It allows you to specify the number of epochs, the number of samples, and the noise size through command-line arguments.
 - It uses PyTorch's DataSets and DataLoader to reduce memory usage.
 - It saves the training statistics at the end of each epoch.
-- It can save the model locally or on the cloud (Requires HuggingFace Token)
+- It can save the model locally or on the cloud (Requires HuggingFace Token).

+## Usage

+1) Edit you prefered encoder script to the path of your `lib/world/` directory. `enc-session.py` is the recomended version since it generates smaller texts.
+2) Place your `fake.pt` in the same directory.
+3) Edit `gan.py` to change the `types` for the script.
+4) Run `python gan.py` to run the training script.
+Use `--help` to see the avaiable arguments.
+5) At the end anytime of the training script, use `python testgen.py` for testing the generator.

+### Note

+To use cloud saving edit your token on `gan.py`

 ## License